Why is my thermostat blowing hot air

 Frequently Asked Questions

-How can I tell if my thermostat is the problem?
+How do I check if my thermostat is set correctly?

 Connect with certified professionals in your area